Match Day Travel

 World Cup match days concentrate regional travel demand into short time windows.

-By adjusting trips, teleworking, or shifting schedules, when possible, residents help:
+By adjusting trips, carpooling, shifting schedules or teleworking, when possible, you can help:

 • Preserve reliable travel times across the region